phayes/quill-variables-module/README.md

 # Quill Variables Module

-A Quill.js module that adds a variable picker dropdown to the toolbar, allowing users to insert variables with customizable token formatting.
+A Quill.js module that adds a {{variable}} / placeholder picker to the toolbar, allowing users to insert variables / placeholders for use in templates.

 ## Features